connervieira/Predator/DOCUMENTATION.md

         - In dash-cam mode, you'll only be asked for a root project directory.
 Simply create an empty folder, and specify it's full absolute path here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`
     - Information mode:
         - In information mode, you'll only be asked for a root project directory.
-Simply create an empty folder, and specify it's full absolute path here.
+Simply create an empty folder or select an already created one, and specify it's full absolute path here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`
+    - Survey mode:
+        - In survey mode, you'll be asked for a root project directory.
+Simply create or select a folder containing the project you'd like to manage, or specify an empty folder to work from a clean state.
+            - Example: `/home/cvieira/Downloads/MyProjectFolder`
+        - Depending on the function you select in survey mode, you may also be asked to enter a database file.
+For this, simply enter the file name of a database file in the root project directory you specified previously.

 4. Run Predator
     - After finishing setting up your preferences, Predator will begin running automatically.
 Below you'll see information for all operation modes of Predator.